TaxFairness/LymeTaxIncr2022/About.md

 ## What will this cost?

 A Full Statistical Revaluation would cost about \$55,000.
 The Town maintains a reserve fund for reappraisals that currently has \$56,000.
-The Town contributes about \$10,000 to that fund every year, so there is money to pay for the reappraisal.
+The Town contributes about \$10,000 to that fund every year, so there is money to pay for the effort.

 ## Is this Warrant Article binding?